wanyulindev/PomodoroApp/README.md

-# PomodoroApp(Work-in-Progress)
+# PomodoroApp
-"The Pomodoro Technique", the famous book/technique by Francesco Cirillo that helps people time-manage and to get more stuff done.
+"The Pomodoro Technique", the famous book/technique by Francesco Cirillo that helps people time-manage and to get more stuffs done.

 ## What I learned:
 + how to build a Pomodoro GUI Application completely from scratch using TKinter
-+ knowledge of Dynamic Typing
++ knowledge of Dynamic Typing in Python
 + knowledge of function arguments, default arguments, *args, and **kwargs